 Under the Thai CCC, there are special rules protecting a third party acting in good faith.
 In case that the buyer of retained property enters into a sale contract with a third party, the original owner will lose his ownership if such third party does not know anything about the retention of title.

-In case of bankruptcy, the owner of the property, even with the retention of title, is not entitled to reclaim his property since the property distributable among creditors in bankruptcy suit, as it may be deemed to the property in the possession or falling under the authority of the debtor to distribute in the course of the debtor’s business (Sec.
+In case of bankruptcy, the owner of the property, even with the retention of title, is not entitled to reclaim his property.
+The property is distributable among creditors in bankruptcy suit, as it is deemed to be property of the debtor if it is in possession or falling under the authority of the debtor to distribute in the course of his business (Sec.
 109 (3) of the Bankruptcy Act B.E.
 2542).
-However, if the owner suffers damage resulting from the attachment of his property, he can file a petition to the court asking for repayment of the debts in respect of the price of the property.
+However, if the owner suffers damage resulting from the seizure of his property, he can file a petition to the court asking for repayment of the debts in respect of the price of the property.
 It is important to note that in case of bankruptcy the owner has no better right than other creditors even if he has retention of title as a security (Sec.
 92 “Bankruptcy Act B.E.
 2542”).

 VIII.
 Model Clause